obiba/cran/web/index.md

 * [ds.cov](dsBaseClient/ds.cov.html) Calculates the covariance of R objects in the server-side
 * [ds.dataFrame](dsBaseClient/ds.dataFrame.html) Generates a data frame object in the server-side
 * [ds.dataFrameFill](dsBaseClient/ds.dataFrameFill.html) Creates missing values columns in the server-side
-* [ds.dataFrameSort](dsBaseClient/ds.dataFrameSort.html) Sorting data frames in the server-side
+* [ds.dataFrameSort](dsBaseClient/ds.dataFrameSort.html) Sorts data frames in the server-side
-* [ds.dataFrameSubset](dsBaseClient/ds.dataFrameSubset.html) Subsetting data frames in the server-side
+* [ds.dataFrameSubset](dsBaseClient/ds.dataFrameSubset.html) Sub-sets data frames in the server-side
 * [ds.densityGrid](dsBaseClient/ds.densityGrid.html) Generates a density grid in the client-side
 * [ds.dim](dsBaseClient/ds.dim.html) Retrieves the dimension of a server-side R object
 * [ds.exists](dsBaseClient/ds.exists.html) Checks if an object is defined on the server-side